Yü Group PLC Anti-Slavery And Human Trafficking Statement

 to impact our supply chains.
 Our compliance programme is initially focused on direct suppliers linked to these higher risk

 geographies and industries.

 Where we identify a potential risk through our due diligence procedures, we will address the risk with the supplier

 Effectiveness and KPIs

-We do not consider that we operate in high risk sectors or locations because the majority of our suppliers are based in countries classed as free on the Freedom House list.
 We will ensure that the necessary steps are taken to prevent slavery or human trafficking from occurring in our business or supply chains.
-This will involve the ongoing implementation of the Policy and due diligence procedures, with staff training to ensure awareness of the Policy and due diligence procedures.
-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Yü Group PLC’s slavery and human trafficking statement for the financial year commencing 1st January 2017 and ending 31st December 2017.
+This will involve the ongoing implementation of the Policy and oversight procedures, as well as staff training to ensure awareness of the Policy.